OCA/social/mass_mailing_custom_unsubscribe/README.rst

   mass mailing.
 - Provide proof on why you are sending mass mailings to a given contact, as required by the GDPR in Europe.
+- Handle discrete unsubscriptions from other recipients that are not a mailing list.
+On standard module, unsubscriptions from these recipients directly include that mail on the general blacklist.

 **Table of contents**